Roger Craig (American football): Regular season

-Playoffs
+Postseason

 Legacy

-Craig appeared in the NFL Playoffs every year of his career, and made the Pro Bowl four times (1985, 1987–1989).
-Craig finished his eleven NFL seasons with 8,189 rushing yards, 566 receptions for 4,911 receiving yards, and three kickoff returns for 43 yards.
-Overall, he amassed 13,143 total yards and scored 73 touchdowns (56 rushing and 17 receiving).
+Craig appeared in the NFL playoffs every year of his career, except for 1991, and made the Pro Bowl four times (1985, 1987–1989).
+Craig finished his 11 NFL seasons with 8,189 rushing yards, 566 receptions for 4,911 yards, and three kickoff returns for 43 yards.
+Overall, Craig amassed 13,143 total yards and scored 73 touchdowns (56 rushing and 17 receiving).

 Craig was the first running back to gain more than 1,000 yards rushing and 1,000 yards receiving in the same season (1985).
 Since then, only two other running backs have achieved the same feat (Marshall Faulk in 1999, and Christian McCaffrey in 2019).
 Craig also caught a then-record 92 passes in the 1985 campaign.
 In 1988, Craig set a then-franchise record 1,502 yards rushing (Garrison Hearst broke the record with 1,570 yards in 1998.
 Frank Gore holds the current record with 1,695 yards in 2006).
 The 1988 season was the second time Craig broke the 2,000 combined yardage mark in his career.

-Craig, Lydell Mitchell and Chuck Foreman are the only running backs to lead the NFL in receptions for a single season.
+Craig, Lydell Mitchell, and Chuck Foreman are the only running backs to lead the NFL in receptions for a single season.

 Craig is one of three running backs to ever record 100 receiving yards or more in a Super Bowl (James White, New England Patriots, Super Bowl 51; Corey Clement, Philadelphia Eagles, Super Bowl 52).
 His prowess as a receiver out of the backfield is a contrast to his college career, where he caught only 16 passes during his three seasons at Nebraska.

 In 1993, Peter King (in Inside the Helmet) reported that Craig was the only running back to be elected to the Pro Bowl at both fullback and halfback.

-Despite his accomplishments as a football player, as of 2021, Craig has not been inaugurated into the Pro Football Hall of Fame.
+Despite his accomplishments as a football player, as of 2023, Craig has not been inducted into the Pro Football Hall of Fame.
 His inclusion (or lack thereof) has become a topic of controversy; while some cite Craig's impressive statistics and records, others argue that his success was bolstered by the production of Hall of Fame teammates Joe Montana and Jerry Rice.